Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Introduction

-A straightforward method is to propagate the class information from the labeled source domains to the unlabeled source domains for pseudo labeling, and then learn DG model in conjunction with these pseudo labels.
-However, the pseudo labels tend to be noisy since there exist tremendous style gap between the labeled and unlabeled source domains, leading to performance degradation when the models are trained to fit the noisy labels, which confuses the model to disentangle label-related and domain-related features.
-In one word, the domain gap on source domains directly affects the quality of pseudo labels, while in turn the pseudo labels will affects the ability to learn domain invariant features for out-of-distribution generalization.
+A straightforward approach to SSDG is to disentangle the training period into two phases, a pseudo labeling phase, which propagates class information from labeled source domains to unlabeled source domains in order to produce high-quality pseudo labels, and a generalization phase, which trains a DG model using both the pseudo-labeled data and the true-labeled data.
+However, these pseudo labels can be unreliable and noisy due to the significant domain gap between labeled and unlabeled source domains.
+This can result in confusion for the DG model in decoupling label-related and domain-related features when it is trained to fit noisy labels, thereby degrading its generalization performance.
+In brief, the domain gap between the source domains has a direct impact on the quality of the pseudo labels, which in turn affects the generalization performance of the DG model.

-In this paper, we aim to build a cycle framework to encourage the processes of pseudo labeling and DG training to benefit mutually in a curriculum learning manner.
-For the former one, we introduce an \emph{Adversarial Pseudo Labeling} (APL) method, borrowing the solution from unsupervised domain adaptation.
-The main difference lies in the labeled source domains are updated by an \emph{Evolving Intermediate Domain} (EID), bridging the labeled and unlabeled source domains, which is designed to reduce the domain gap so as to improve the quality of pseudo labels.
-For the latter one, despite the improvement of pseudo labels, they are inevitable to be noisy which will confuses the model to disentangle label-related and domain-related features during training.
-To this end, we propose a \emph{Dual Calibrative Generalization} (DCG) method, which is designed to filter the clean samples (with correct labels) from unlabeled data to join DG training.
-In turn, we build EID by exploiting the labeled source domains and the clean set of unlabeled domains, which benefits APL for better pseudo labeling.
-These processes are cycled in our framework (see in Fig.\ref{fig:pipeline}).
-As the cycle goes on, EID gets evolved and both the performance of APL and EID will increase in a curriculum way.
+To overcome the negative effect of the domain gap, in this study, we propose a cyclic learning framework that encourages positive interaction between the pseudo labeling phase and the generalization phase (see Fig.\ref{fig:pipeline}).
+In the pseudo labeling phase, we develop an \emph{Adversarial Pseudo Labeling} (APL) module that can flexibly incorporate current domain adaptation (DA) methods~\cite{dann, mcd}.
+The main difference from existing DA methods is that we update the labeled source domains using an \emph{Evolving Intermediate Domain} (EID) that bridges the labeled and unlabeled source domains in a curriculum learning manner.
+This design helps to gradually reduce the domain gap and therefore increasing the quality of pseudo labels, which subsequently, has positive impact on the training of DG model.
+However, despite the improvement in the pseudo labeling phase, there is still some stubborn noisy labels that can confuse the training of DG model in the generalization phase.
+To address this issue, we develop a \emph{Dual Calibrative Generalization} (DCG) module to filter the noisy labels using a dual network architecture in conjunction with style confusion training.
+In turn, the DCG module can provide positive feedback to the APL module by providing a clean set of pseudo-labeled data, interpolated with the true-labeled source domain to create an intermediate domain (EID) that can improve the APL for better pseudo-labeling.
+These processes are updated cyclically in our framework.
+As the cycle progresses, EID gets evolved, leading to a progressive enhancement in the APL module and a corresponding improvement in the DCG module.